hakilebara/ember-color-palette/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v2.18 or above
+* Ember.js v3.4 or above
+  Previous verions of ember will need to use [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill)

 * Ember CLI v2.13 or above